English Oak Wood Flooring

-Classically created with modern innovation, an English Oak floor embodies all the features of a centuries old floor using exceptional quality new English Oak for an understated and luxurious result.
+Classically created with modern innovation, a solid English Oak floor embodies all the features of a centuries old floor using exceptional quality new English Oak for an understated and luxurious result.
 The refined slow grown English quarter sawn oak has been carefully seasoned and worked to a fine textured finish with a rich patina.

 Our English Oak stalwart, Galion, features edges which are hand rolled to increase the flow from board to board, whilst the extra thick wear layer and 20mm construction assure the planks stand the test of time.
 Available in widths between 80mm-250mm, and random lengths up to 4m, this English Oak floor is suitable for all design inspirations.

 Elsewhere in the English Native Timbers, you’ll discover all of our English Oak wood flooring, including the newest additions: Elswick, Forecastle and Roebuck.
 These floors are smooth sanded and yet maintain some soft undulations for an organic modern look.

 What makes English Oak unique?

 English Oak flooring is unique due to its authenticity.

 We feel it is of incredible importance to preserve and respect the heritage of old English Oak floors found in some of England’s historic country homes, with our aim to bring this unique wood to projects of all shapes and sizes.

 A local resource, English Oak wood flooring is incredibly rare.
 The timber is hard, heavy, durable, fine in texture and has an open lively grain, linking your project to nature and evoking emotions only possibly through truly special woods.